TakeoutTech/API/docs/api/order.rst

                "name": "Name of item",         //required
                "description": "",              //optional
                "special_instructions": "",     //optional
-               "price": 850,                   //required, if set to -99 => forces price look up "quantity": 2,                  //required, must be positive number > 0 "diner_total": 1700,            //required, if price set to -99, this is overwritten (may not be honored by POS)
+               "price": 850,                   //Calculate overwrites - by price look up of supplied POSID "quantity": 2,                  //required, must be positive number > 0 "diner_total": 1700,            //Calculate overwrites (note: this may not be honored by some POS) "total": 1700,                  //Calculate overwrites
-               "total": 1700,                  //required, if price set to -99, this is overwritten "item_type": "",                //optional, future use
+               "item_type": "",                //optional, future use
                "variation_id": "",             //optional, future use
                "line_options": [                 //=== line options (modifiers) ===